-The Nighttime Cloud Optical and Microphysical Property Algorithm Theoretical Basis Document details the physical basis for the algorithm to be used to retrieve nighttime water and ice cloud optical depth, particle size and liquid or ice water path from imagery taken by the Advanced Baseline Imager aboard GOES-R. The algorithm is based primarily on the Solar Infrared Solar-infrared Technique from NASA Langley Research Center, but has been adapted to utilize upstream GOES-R products and to function in the GOES-R framework.
-Sufficient information is provided to enable the implementation of the algorithm and software development.
-Validation studies for each of the derived parameters is included thereby exhibiting the algorithm's ability to meet GOES-R performance specification.
+The Nighttime Cloud Optical and Microphysical Property Algorithm Theoretical Basis Document details the physical basis for the algorithm to be used to retrieve nighttime water and ice cloud optical depth, particle size and liquid or ice water path from imagery taken by the Visible Infrared Imaging Radiometer Suite aboard JPSS.
+The algorithm is based primarily on the Solar Infrared Solar-infrared Technique from NASA Langley Research Center, but has been adapted to utilize upstream JPSS products and to function in the JPSS framework.
+This approach is identical to that used for processing ABI imagery taken aboard GOES-R. Sufficient information is provided to enable the implementation of the algorithm and software development.
+Validation studies for each of the derived parameters is included thereby exhibiting the algorithm's ability to meet JPSS VIIRS performance specification.